Omega-3 Fatty Acids

 Clinical Evidence

-Higher levels from combined diet and supplements are associated with reduced risks of breast cancer.
-No impact of supplements was found on breast cancer recurrence and improved overall mortality in patients with early stage breast cancer, but marine omega-3s (DHA and EPA) from food were associated with reduced risk of additional breast cancer events and all-cause mortality.
+- Higher levels from combined diet and supplements are associated with reduced risks of breast cancer.
+No impact of supplements was found on breast cancer recurrence in patients with early stage breast cancer, but marine omega-3s (DHA and EPA) from food were associated with reduced risk of additional breast cancer events.

 Lab and Animal Evidence